jordan-carl/moodstocks-sencha-demo-app/android/README.md

 2. Import the demo project `your/repo/demo-android` into your IDE.
 3. Set up the Moodstocks SDK: please refere to this [step-by-step tutorial](https://developers.moodstocks.com/doc/tuto-android/1).

+4. Open plugin repo and copy `MoodstocksPlugin.js` to the root of the Sencha Touch demo folder.

 4. Drag and drop `android/src` folder to your project.

   * Following 3 files will be added to `com.moodstocks.phonegap.plugin`: